SubinHan/kordle-solver/README.md

 If you want to start new game, just enter *GGGGGG*

-It doesn't handle invalid inputs well.. so may occurs error when you entered invalid input.
+It doesn't handle invalid inputs well.. so may occurs an error when you entered invalid input.

 Video: https://www.youtube.com/watch?v=jl6xeyliAn4